moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_assets.md

-# Data Assets Metadata
+# Metadata of Data Assets

 Metis DB stores detailed metadata information about all your data assets across the organization.
 Metadata is extracted using Scanners from data sources used by your organization  like RDBMS, Data Warehouses, Messaging services, Dashboards, etc.

-The Data Asset page provides a holistic view of your data from various data sources, pipelines, dashboards, etc. within your data ecosystem

 ## Asset Details
+The Data Asset page provides a holistic view of your data from various data sources, pipelines, dashboards, etc. within your data ecosystem.

 ### **Quick Overview**